Last updated 14 April 2022

 The Succession Act 1981 (Qld) (Succession Act) provides that a will should comply with the following formalities:

 - The will should be in writing.
 ‘Writing’ is defined to mean any mode of representing or reproducing words in a visible form.
 Ideally, a will should be typed, but a handwritten will is valid so long as it is clearly printed.
-The same writing instrument (e.g. a typewriter or pen) should be used for the whole document in order to avoid confusion about what was intended by the will.
+The same writing instrument (e.g. a keyboard or pen) should be used for the whole document in order to avoid confusion about what was intended by the will.
 The will can be in any language, although to avoid problems of translation and interpretation, it is desirable that it be written in English.

 - It should be signed by the person making it.
 A signature includes a mark in the case of a blind or an illiterate person.
 It also includes, in exceptional circumstances, the signature of some other person at the direction of and in the presence of the person making the will (the testator).
 While not strictly necessary, it is advisable that the signature appears at the end of the will, and if the will is longer than one page, the testator and the witnesses should also sign their name or write their initials at the foot of all other pages of the will.